SkiddieAhn/Code-Future-Frame-Prediction/README.md

 # Future Frame Prediction
-Pytorch implementation of anomaly prediction for CVPR 2018:[Future Frame Prediction for Anomaly Detection – A New Baseline](https://arxiv.org/pdf/1712.09867.pdf).
+Pytorch implementation of video anomaly detection paper for CVPR 2018:[Future Frame Prediction for Anomaly Detection – A New Baseline](https://arxiv.org/pdf/1712.09867.pdf).
 Most codes were obtained from the following GitHub page: [[Link]](https://github.com/feiyuhuahuo/Anomaly_Prediction)

 I only trained the ped2 dataset, the result: